HLiam/remote-control/README.md

 - Quick links: ([master shortcut](https://www.icloud.com/shortcuts/761eb83ac4e84b479f4e016ea4e702aa))
                ([computer-specific shortcut](https://www.icloud.com/shortcuts/6140e36672464b69a6c5fbea1621b785))

 ## About <a name = "about"></a>
-Remote-control is primary intended for use with the iOS shortcuts app (and may be limited in various ways to maintain Shortcuts compatibility).
-Currently, this is only compatible with Windows.
+Remote-control is primary intended for use with the Shortcuts \*OS app (and may be limited in various ways to maintain easy Shortcuts compatibility).
+Currently, this is only compatible with Windows for the time being.
 You will also have to make DHCP reservations for the computers that you wish to remotely control.

 ## Features <a name = "features"></a>
 - Put computer to sleep